Your Medical Imaging Experts

 How do I prepare for my CT?

 We recommend you wear loose, comfortable clothing.
-You may be asked to change into a gown provided by Houma Medical Imaging for this study.
+You may be asked to change into a gown provided by Diagnostic Imaging Center of Terrebonne for this study.
 Metal objects can affect the image, so avoid clothing with zippers and snaps.
 You may be asked to remove hairpins, jewelry, eyeglasses, hearing aids and any removable dental work that could obscure the images.
 For exams that require contrast media, special instruction will be given prior to your appointment.
 You may be asked to refrain from eating or drinking anything for 4 hours before the exam.
 Women should always inform their doctor or the technologist if there is any possibility that they are pregnant.
 If possibly pregnant, a pregnancy test will need to be taken.

 Streamline the process